jahanbani/nvim/README.md

 # Introduction

+This is jdaho Neovim configuration with my changes and more plugins.

 This is my Neovim configuration for all the platforms I use (Linux, Windows and macOS). `init.vim` is the config file for terminal Neovim, and `ginit.vim` is the additional config file for GUI client of Neovim (I am using